 Returning to the Effective Interventions in Applied Behavior Analysis series, I wanted to talk a little about the use of task analysis and why it’s important.
-Then I’m going to talk about the different chaining systems you can use to make your instruction more efficient in my next post.
+For more information on how we use task analyses, check out this post on using shaping and this one on using chaining.

-The National Professional Development Center found task analysis to be an evidence-based practice, which interests me because I don’t think that task analysis is actually an intervention.
-I see it as part of other interventions.
+So if you aren’t familiar with the jargon, what does task analysis mean?
+The National Professional Development Center found task analysis to be an evidence-based practice, which interests me because I don’t think that behavioral task analysis is actually an intervention.
+I see the task analysis process as part of other interventions.
 A task analysis is simply a set of steps that need to be completed to reach a specific goals.
 There are basically two different ways to break down a skill.
 You can break it down by the steps in a sequence to complete the task.
 The hand washing task analysis does that.
 In this type of task analysis you have to complete one step to be ready for the next.
 For instance, you have to turn on the water to get your hands wet.
 This type of task analysis is typically used with chaining which will be the topic of our next post.

 You can also have a task analysis that breaks skills down into smaller chunks, like increasing time.
 A task analysis for remaining in a group might do that like the examples at the bottom of the picture above.
 In this type of task analysis, each step replaces the one that comes before it.
 So, when you sit for 5 minutes, that includes all the steps that come before.
 This type of task analysis is usually used with shaping, which I will talk about in 2 weeks.